Disability studies: Intersectionality

 Feminism introduces the inclusion of intersectionality in disability studies.
 It focuses on race, gender, sexuality, class and other related systems of oppression that can also intersect with having a disability.
 From a feminist standpoint, there is a large concern for grasping multiple positions and differences among social groups.
 Some research on intersectionality and disability has focused on the aspect of being part of two or more stigmatized groups and how these are contributing factors to multiple forms of harassment, the paradox known as "Double Jeopardy".

-In academic settings and practices such as Gender or Women's Studies the course work does not always highlight ideals of intersectionality and identity.
-But Sri Craven highlights the fact that in academia students and professors don't look at history in a culmination of the intersecting identities but rather focus in one perspective.
+In academic settings and practices such as gender or women's studies the course work does not always highlight ideals of intersectionality and identity.
+But Sri Craven highlights the fact that in academia students and professors do not look at history in a culmination of the intersecting identities but rather focus in one perspective.
 Craven and his colleagues include identities such as disability both mental and physical in an alternative course description to get students and faculty to think about identity, oppression and struggle in a new way.